Typical, finite baths as a means of exact simulation of open quantum systems

-We now turn to the question of the eigenstate thermalization hypothesis~\cite{Rigol08}.
+We now turn to the question of eigenstate thermalization~\cite{Srednicki94, Rigol08}.
 If eigenstate thermalization occurs, then for each eigenstate of the universe, the reduced state of the system (that is, traced over the bath) will be the thermal Boltzmann state.
 We will refer to the population for a system energy eigenstate that results from the universe being in a single energy eigenstate, as the ``eigenstate-value'' for that population.
-These ``eigenstate-values'' are shown in the four plots in Fig.~\ref{fig2}.
+These ``eigenstate-values'' are shown in the four plots in Fig.~\ref{fig3}.
 In each of the four plots, the horizontal solid line gives the Boltzmann population for the respective state.
 The dark (noisy) line gives the eigenstate-values for the population as a function of the energy of the eigenstates.